-PL404 Reason, Science, and Faith in the Modern Age (3.00 cr.)
+PL404 Reason, Science, and Faith

+in the Modern Age (3.00 cr.)

 Prerequisite: PL201 and one additional PL200-level course.
 A philosophical-historical examination of the rise of science in the modern age (1500-present), and the impact this has had on religion, drawing from such thinkers as Luther, Pope John Paul II, Bacon, Copernicus, Galileo, Descartes, Newton, Hume, Kant, Darwin, and various contemporary scientific, religious, and philosophical works that have been important in informing the relationship between science and religion.
-Counts toward Catholic Studies minor.
+IC

-PL405 Aristotle's Ethics (3.00 cr.)
+PL405 Aristotelian Ethics (3.00 cr.)

 Prerequisite: PL201 and one additional PL200-level course.
 An examination of the ethical writings of Aristotle, with an emphasis on the Nicomachean Ethics.
+It then explores contemporary Aristotelian ethics in its religious (Alasdair MacIntyre) and secular (Martha Nussbaum) variants.